AitchisonLab/feature-per-cell/README.md

 6) The GUI will close and messages output by the program will appear in the command prompt.
 You may see warning messages related to TensorFlow but they can be ignored.
 When the run finishes, the GUI will re-open and another run can be performed.
 In initial tests, the program takes less than 90 seconds to process one imaging file on a garden variety Windows desktop.

 ### On Mac OS X
 Currently, a standalone executable for Mac OS X is not available.
-Installing the tool on Mac OS X requires setting up two conda environments that are then used to execute Python files in the perox-per-cell repository.
+Installing the tool on Mac OS X requires setting up two conda environments that are then used to execute Python files in the feature-per-cell repository.

 The software has not been extensively tested on Mac but the instructions below work for installation on an M1 Silicon machine running OS X 13.6.1, Java JDK 16.0.2 and conda 24.1.2.